Gauging Open EFTs from the top down: SSB details

 Let us split apart the computation of the integrals from Eqs.~(\ref{Iloopdef})-(\ref{LWloopdef}) into vacuum and non-vacuum contributions such that

 where the vacuum contributions are given by

 with the free vacuum propagators $\Delta_{\mathcal{F},\mathcal{W}}^{\mathrm{vac}}$ given by the first terms in Eq.~(\ref{FWwithn_MAIN}) (analogous to Eq.~(\ref{freeprop_vac})).
-The vacuum contributions are evaluated similar to those in Appendix \ref{App:thermalVac} using dimensional regularization.
+The vacuum contributions are evaluated similar to those in Appendix \ref{App:thermalVac} using dimensional regularisation.
 We first compute

 which is expressed in terms of the elementary loop integrals $\mathcal{L}_{(n,N)}$ defined in Eq.~(\ref{curlyLnN}) (and evaluated in Eq.~(\ref{curlyLnN_ans})).
 Similarly, standard manipulations give

 where $\Sigma(y) = (1 - y^2) k^2 + 4M^2$.
 Expanding this out, the terms odd in $p$ vanish, and there is also a term $\propto (p \cdot k)^2 = k^\mu k^\nu p_{\mu} p_\nu$ on which we use (\ref{pmupnu_loop}), and so